-Most interesting wonders of Benin
+Most interesting landmarks of Benin

 The most interesting landmarks of Benin are related to the rich cultural heritage of this country.
 Some of the most interesting ones are related to Voodoun religion.
 If elsewhere in the world the Voodoo cult is legendary and mysterious, in Benin it is official religion with central shrines located in Ouidah.